 Whether it’s defrauding the postal authorities, or the endeavours of criminals to deceive buyers with altered or manufactured material; fakes and forgeries are as old as the stamps themselves.

-In this webinar we lift the lid on this fascinating topic of philatelic crime, highlighting the artistry of Sperati, down to the funnies which have become a fundamental aspect of our hobby as a result of opportunists and professionals.
+In this webinar we lifted the lid on this fascinating topic of philatelic crime, highlighting the artistry of Sperati, down to the funnies which have become a fundamental aspect of our hobby as a result of opportunists and professionals.

 Learn how to identify a regummed stamp

-The webinar includes a practical section on ‘how to identify a regummed stamp’.
+The webinar included a practical section on ‘how to identify a regummed stamp’.
 If you’ve ever wanted to know the basics about ‘gum’ and how to tell if a stamp has been regummed, then this overview of the often mystifying subject is essential.
 From what is an unused stamp, to what is redistributed gum, you’ll be able to spot the original gum from the regummed.

 About the speakers